Mactherobot/sdith-rust/README.md

 This is a masters thesis project 2024-25 at Aarhus University, Denmark.

-"SDitH signature protocol in Rust"
+"The SDitH signature protocol in Rust"

 Authors: [Hugh Benjamin Zachariae](https://github.com/arcuo), [Magnus Jensen](https://github.com/Mactherobot)